 Layers are the LuciadRIA view components that process and group the objects of a model to take care of their visualization.
-A view typically displays multiple layers, which allows you to have objects from multiple data models on screen.
+A view typically displays more than one layer, so you can have objects from many data models on screen.

 A layer defines:

 Whether users can edit objects

 LuciadRIA comes with a set of pre-defined layer implementations:

 Layers that visualize raster models.
 See the Visualizing raster data documentation for more information.

 Layers that visualize vector features.
 See the Visualizing vector data documentation for more information.

 Layers that visualize a grid on the map.
 See the Visualizing a grid documentation for more information.

 Associated with each layer is a

 LayerType to build up an efficient DOM representation, based on the logical ordering of